 Most of the bats involved in pollination have feeding behaviours that range from hovering close to the flowers to perching on the flowers while consuming nectar.
 These feeding behaviours allow efficient collection and transfer of pollen as bats move from one flower to another.

-As bats feed on nectar, their heads or bodies brush against the stamens and stigmas, transferring pollen from one flower to another, facilitating cross-pollination.
-The mechanism is described below-
+Chiropterophily is pollination by bats.
+As bats feed on nectar, their heads or bodies brush against the stamens and stigmas.
+The pollen from one flower is transferred to another, called cross-pollination.
+The mechanism of chiropterophily is described below-

 The relationship between the bats and chiropterophilous plants is symbiosis.
 The bats consume the nectar of the flowers, and simultaneously, the plants are cross-pollinated through the movement of bats from one place to another.